Modern, relational therapy—tailored to you.

 My background

-I am drawn to this work because of its complexity—it inspires my curiosity and motivates me to seek out the best practices in supporting people through stress, trauma, and loss.
+I am drawn to this work because of its complexity—it inspires my curiosity.
 To me, it is an honour to walk alongside my clients as they navigate some of life’s most daunting challenges.
-I love what I do.

 • "Alli has a natural aptitude for developing relationships with others, creating a safe and encouraging atmosphere with individuals, enabling vulnerable therapeutic conversations to take place.
 Alli has dealt with the most sensitive and traumatic issues with clients, and watching her navigate through some incredibly diverse and complex matters is quite amazing.
 Mostly, it is something that not every clinician is able to accomplish but Alli most definitely can."